 Is Tile still worth buying in 2026?

-For most users, no. Tile’s network is significantly smaller than Find My or SmartThings Find, its premium features require a subscription, and its detection range lags behind newer alternatives.
-The one scenario where Tile remains competitive is if you need Android compatibility and don’t have a Samsung phone—but Chipolo Pop and Pebblebee Clip 5 now fill that gap with larger networks.
+For most users, no. Tile's network is significantly smaller than Find My or SmartThings Find, its premium features require a subscription at $29.99/year, and its detection range lags behind newer alternatives.
+Chipolo Pop and Pebblebee Clip 5 offer dual-network coverage with larger reach at similar or lower prices.

 What happened to Tile?
 Did Life360 ruin it?

 Tile was acquired by Life360 in 2021.
-Since then, the product line has seen limited hardware innovation.
-More concerningly, Life360’s data practices have been criticized—reports emerged of location data being shared with third-party data brokers.
-Tile’s technology has not kept pace with AirTag 2 or the new generation of dual-network trackers.
-Life360 has focused on integrating Tile into its family safety platform rather than advancing Tile’s standalone tracker technology.
+Since then, the product line has seen limited hardware innovation, and Life360's data practices have been criticized.
+Tile's technology hasn't kept pace with AirTag 2 or the new generation of dual-network trackers released in 2025–2026.

 Do any Tile alternatives work with both iPhone and Android?

-Yes—Pebblebee Clip 5 and Chipolo Pop both support dual networks (Apple Find My and Google Find Hub).
-This means they relay location updates via both iPhone users and Android users simultaneously, providing the broadest possible coverage regardless of which platform is more common in your area.
+Yes--Pebblebee Clip 5 and Chipolo Pop both support dual networks (Apple Find My and Google Find Hub).
+They relay location updates via both iPhone and Android users simultaneously, providing the broadest possible coverage regardless of platform.

 Is AirTag better than Tile for luggage tracking?

 Yes, for most destinations.
-AirTag’s Find My network is dramatically larger than Tile’s in high-iOS countries (U.S., UK, Japan, Australia).
-For travel to Android-dominant regions, a Tile Mate or Chipolo Pop provides better coverage via Android user relays.
-See our full breakdown in the AirTag in checked luggage guide.
+AirTag's Find My network is dramatically larger than Tile's in high-iOS countries like the U.S., UK, Japan, and Australia.
+For travel to Android-dominant regions, Chipolo Pop provides better coverage via Android user relays.

-Chipolo Pop is available for around $28 and requires no subscription.
-It offers dual Find My / Google Find Hub network coverage and a 75m detection range—significantly better value than a comparably priced Tile Mate.
+Chipolo Pop is available for around $28 with no subscription required.
+It offers dual Find My / Google Find Hub network coverage and a 75m detection range--significantly better value than a comparably priced Tile Mate.